 Oftentimes, people use the terms linearization and profiling together in a way that is confusing.
 They are two different steps.
 Linearization is an iterative process used to control . . .

-This content is part of our basic membership offering and requires a free membership.
-If access to unbiased actionable insight on production inkjet is relevant to your business, please consider supporting us by becoming a member.
+This content is part of our premium membership offering.
+If access to unbiased actionable insight on production inkjet is relevant to your business, please consider supporting us by becoming a premium member.